-Its work is characterised by a common method: deep and focused consultation, a commitment to context-specificity; and a concentration on short to medium term results.
-It then brings its specific, world-class expertise on the issues of conflict resolution to the situation in question
+Our work is characterised by a common method: deep and focused consultation, a commitment to context-specificity; and a concentration on short to medium term results.
+We then bring specific, world-class expertise on the issues of conflict resolution to the situation in question

 The Peace Practice and Innovation Unit divides its content-led work into the four areas of:

 The Conflict Justice and Reconciliation programme seeks to enhance the prospect that peace settlements succeed by identifying key rights-based issues which are a priority for important segments of the population and tailors ways for peacemaking efforts to address them promptly.
 It mobilises human rights and conflict resolution expertise to engage with a broad range of stakeholders, from local communities to Track 1 actors.
 It is an innovation in the field, as it develops an in-house unit in a conflict resolution organisation to focus on the human rights-related aspects of peace processes in a programmatic way.
 The programme currently focusses on Syria, Afghanistan and Yemen.